lingfenghsiang/Persistent-Memory-Study/README.md

 ```
 sudo apt install libvmem-dev libpmemobj-dev libssl-dev libgflags-dev libssl-dev numactl cmake openjdk-11-jdk
 ```
-To run our "click-and-run" script, you need to have python and the some package including `pandas`, `matplotlib` and `numpy`.
+To run our "click-and-run" script, you need to have at least python3.9 and the some package including `pandas`, `matplotlib` and `numpy`.
 To set up the environment, it's encouraged to use [`conda`](https://docs.anaconda.com/anaconda/install/linux/#installing-on-linux).

 You may install the package via: